n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflowtrigger.md

 * Reuse a workflow: for example, you could have multiple workflows pulling and processing data from different sources, then have all those workflows call a single workflow that generates a report.
 * Break large workflows into smaller components.

+!!! note "Examples and templates"
+	For usage examples and templates to help you get started, refer to n8n's [Execute Workflow trigger integrations](https://n8n.io/integrations/execute-workflow-trigger/){:target=_blank .external-link} page.

+## Usage

 This node runs in response to a call from the [Execute Workflow](/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflow/) node.

+Refer to [Sub-workflows](/flow-logic/subworkflows/) for more information about chaining multiple workflows.

+## How data passes between workflows

+--8<-- "_snippets/flow-logic/subworkflow-data-flow.md"